byungklee/TSP_MPI/README.md

 Author: Byung Lee
 Date: Fall 2013

 This project is TSP solved by c++ and openMPI.
+The solution applies a parallel technique with message passing between nodes(different computers).

 The machine requires openMPI installed.